bvavra/MIDI_Accordion/overview.md

 ### Required Skills

-I've designed this tutorial to have a relatively low barrier of entry, but I will assume you have some knowledge about the following:
+I've designed this tutorial to have a relatively low barrier to entry, but I will assume you have some knowledge about the following:

 - **Music**
     - If you want to build a MIDI accordion, I'm assuming you know how to play the accordion or some other musical instrument, and that you have a basic sense of fundamental music theory (e.g. notes and chords).
 This is required because you will need to map the accordion keys to MIDI notes by number, and it helps to be able to hear if a chord button sounds right or not when played.